Bromance (American TV series)

 Bromance is an American reality television series that originally aired on MTV from December 29, 2008 until February 2, 2009.
 It was developed as a spin-off of The Hills, and aired one six-episode season.
+Considered by many to be one of the worst and most ridiculous shows in Television history.
 The series focused on Brody Jenner, who appeared in its predecessor, and enlisted nine men to compete for the opportunity to win a close male friendship ("bromance") with him.

 On February 2, 2009, it was revealed on air that Jenner had chosen Luke Verge as his new best friend.
 Along with Jenner's friendship and a spot in his entourage, Verge won a one year, rent-free stay in a fully furnished penthouse in downtown Los Angeles and a new Scion.